-If you use a stereolithography (SLA) 3D printer, it’s essential to know how to post-cure your 3D prints.
+If you use a stereolithography (SLA) 3D printer, it’s essential to know how to post-cure your resin 3D prints.
 Post-curing enables parts to reach the highest possible strength and become more stable.
 This step is especially important for Functional Resins.
-For example, post-curing is required for a successful burnout with Castable prints, and Flexible Resin doubles its strength with post-curing.
-For a full exploration of the post-cure process, access our white paper How Mechanical Properties of Stereolithography 3D Prints Are Affected by UV Curing.
+For example, post-curing is required for a successful burnout with Castable prints, and Flexible Resin doubles its strength with post-curing.Download the Post-Curing Guide

 Recommended Time and Energy